Rjpdude/tradingview-replay/README.md

 # tradingview-replay
 Execute trades on tradingview replay mode through selenium (personal project).
-Bye bye paper trading lmao.
+The ultimate app to train.

+**NOTE** This is a [node.js](https://nodejs.org/) app.
+If you're looking to run this app, you'll need to familiarize yourself with how to run a node app.
+It shouldn't be too difficult if you're atleast somewhat technical.

 Eur/usd: https://www.youtube.com/watch?v=IeYie4EMxqA